 - Begin with who you know and where you are.
 Network with your friends, relatives, neighbors, civic organizations, neighborhood associations, your church, or other local businesses and organizations.
 Local trade shows can be wonderful ways to meet people in the industry.
 Word of mouth is a huge tool in the life of a decorator.

-- Reach out to other decorators, designers and contractors.
-This is a competitive field, but I have rarely met another designer who wasn’t willing to share information, advice, and tools of the trade.
-Most of us are a friendly bunch and want to help others in the field as much as possible.
+- Reach out to other decorators, designers, and contractors.
+This is a competitive field, but it's rare to meet a designer who isn't willing to share information, advice, and tools of the trade.
+Overall, it's a friendly bunch and people want to help others in the field as much as possible.
 Of course, always be willing to pay forward or back any kindness shown to you.

-- Get out and meet your local suppliers such as carriers and manufacturers of furniture, wall coverings, tile, flooring, fabrics, etc, as well as contractors and subcontractors who build or do painting, brickwork, electrical, plumbing, etc.
+- Get out and meet your local suppliers.
+This includes carriers and manufacturers of furniture, wall coverings, tile, flooring, fabrics, etc. Don't forget about contractors and subcontractors who build or do painting, brickwork, electrical, plumbing, etc.

 - Get lots of practice, even if it pays nothing.
 Retail home stores are great places to hold a day job until you build up your clientele but don’t discount the general laborers.
 You may learn more and meet more potential clients by working for a local painter than you ever will by clocking time at Pottery Barn.

-- A business card is great; a website is a huge bonus.
-But an absolute must is a portfolio.
+- A portfolio is a must.
+A business card is great; a website is a huge bonus.
+But one thing you absolutely need is a portfolio.
 Your website can be your portfolio—and if you have a website, it probably should be—but people want to see your work, even if it is limited.
 If you haven’t had much hands-on experience, start with your own home or family members.
 Most people will be happy to chip in some money for supplies if you are willing to redo a room for free.

-- Get (and stay) up-to-date with interior trends and what is going on in the trade.
+- Get (and stay) up-to-date with interior trends.
+This industry is constantly changing and you need to know what is going on in the trade.
 If you enjoy decorating, this will be easy and fun for you.
 Follow color trends, read trade magazines and attend market and home shows.
 After all, learning never stops!